benkoo/mcard-core/README.md

 3. **Eta Abstraction**: Function equivalence
    - In MCard: Different paths yielding equivalent results

 Like HyperCard and HyperTalk before it, MCard aims to be a general-purpose programming system.
-However, it does so with a stronger theoretical foundation that enables:
+However, it does so with a stronger theoretical bend that enables:
 - Formal verification of transformations
 - Guaranteed composition properties
 - Traceable data lineage